gnugat/knowledge/php/02-oop.md

 * code definition of the object: a class
 * object created and stored in a variable: an instance

-The object is responsible of manipulating its data, which means it should protect it against external changes.
+The object is responsible of manipulating its own data, which means it should be able to protect it against external changes.
-To do so, you can use visibility on its members:
+To do so, visibility can be used on its members:

 * public: the member can be called everywhere
 * private: the member can only be called by the object itself